GentiR-ui/Udha-AI-Powered-Transit-Agent/README.md

 Navigating public transit in Prishtina can be challenging due to a lack of centralized, real-time information.
 Commuters often struggle to find the most efficient routes, determine transfer points, or anticipate delays caused by unpredictable traffic, weather conditions, or city events.

 ## 🤖 The AI Solution
 **Udha** is an intelligent, location-aware transit assistant designed to simplify urban mobility.
-I integrated **Google Gemini 1.5 Flash** using the **Google Agent Development Kit (ADK)** to create an AI agent capable of understanding natural language queries in Albanian.
+I integrated **Google Gemini 2.5 Pro** using the **Google Agent Development Kit (ADK)** to create an AI agent capable of understanding natural language queries in Albanian.

 Leveraging a **Retrieval-Augmented Generation (RAG)** approach, the agent dynamically accesses structured local data (`JSON`) for bus routes and stations.
 Through advanced **Function Calling (Tools)**, the LLM autonomously executes Python functions to calculate distances from user GPS coordinates, plan direct or multi-stop routes, and factor in real-time context (weather, rush hours, city events) to predict transit delays.

 ## 🛠️ Tech Stack
-* **AI & LLM Integration:** Google GenAI SDK / Agent Development Kit (ADK), Gemini 1.5 Flash
+* **AI & LLM Integration:** Google GenAI SDK / Agent Development Kit (ADK), Gemini 2.5 Pro
 * **Backend:** Python, FastAPI (for building scalable AI workflows and APIs)
 * **Frontend:** React (Vite), TypeScript, Leaflet.js (for interactive mapping and live GPS tracking)
 * **Data Handling:** JSON (for structured data preparation and prompt augmentation)